 “While there are many hygienic design considerations when building a pet food facility, the basis of a facility program or layout is in the understanding of people, product, and waste movement,” says Zach Becks, manager, architecture and engineering integration for food & beverage, at Gray.
 “By understanding these, hygienic zoning and adjacencies can be established in order to reduce the risk of product contamination.”

 Included in these considerations are obvious factors such as product storage and handling, but also less-obvious variables, including employee and visitor egress and ingress.
 Each factor, when considered in the design, helps create a streamlined operation that cuts down on waste, improves production, and reduces the risk of contamination.

 With COVID still front-and-center, safety is top of mind for food & beverage customers.
 Whether it is a greenfield facility or a brownfield renovation, the message is the same: safe people and safe products are the priority.

-“Many of our food and beverage projects, including pet food facilities, are being driven by food safety, quality control, Clean-in-Place (CIP) solutions, high-level automation, data acquisition, and employee welfare,” says Tyler Cundiff, president of food & beverage for Gray, Inc. “They also require flexible design concepts to meet ever-changing products and market demands and include an increased focus on hygiene, sanitation, and separation of raw ingredients and finished products.”
+“Many of our food and beverage projects, including pet food facilities, are being driven by food safety, quality control, Clean-in-Place (CIP) solutions, high-level automation, data acquisition, and employee welfare,” says Tyler Cundiff, president of the Food & Beverage Group for Gray, Inc. “They also require flexible design concepts to meet ever-changing products and market demands and include an increased focus on hygiene, sanitation, and separation of raw ingredients and finished products.”

 To learn more about the shifting landscape in pet food manufacturing design, check out the rest of this story in Pet Food Processing.